-In an era when gender inequality in the workplace is in the limelight, the gender pay gap is an equally relevant topic.
+When gender inequality in the workplace is in the limelight, the gender pay gap is an equally relevant topic.
 It is the effect of many dynamics.
 As a result, different groups of women experience pay gaps due to myriad reasons.
-To mention a few- things such as racial bias, experiences, age, disability, maternity, other career breaks, and access to education come into play.

 What is the Gender Pay Gap?

 The gender pay gap is the average difference between hourly wages for men and women.
 It is calculated by considering several parameters applied to the total number of employed members of both genders in an organization.
 Generally, women are considered to be paid less.

 Equal Pay Day is observed in different countries on different dates due to the differing formulas for celebrating the day and other wage gaps.

 In a country like India, the reasons for the gender pay gap are a little more complicated for various reasons.
 According to a recent survey in 2019, the gender pay gap spans across the key industries in the country.
 IT services showed an apparent pay gap of 26% in favor of men, and in the manufacturing sector, they earn 24% more than women.

 As a result, it reduces women’s lifetime earnings.Also, it affects their pensions - one of the leading causes of poverty that women face in their later life.

 It's essential to recognize that the struggle for equal pay has been ongoing for more than a century.
 Women workers have taken up the battle for pay equity since the late 19th century.

 During World War I, women took on men's jobs while the men were deployed in the armed forces.
 When they realized that they were expected to do the same work as men but for lower wages, they raised the concern of equal pay through several strikes during that period.
 That resulted in settlement of a bonus in payment similar to that paid to men workers.